Jaredslocker21/massage-at-solid-gym/README.md

 ## Credits

 -code: Some of the code, language and structure used are examples takes from the love running walkthrough project and the coders coffee.
--Photos: credits go to open licesnsed Adobe stock.
--The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/

-### Content

-- The content was written and composed by myself.
-Ideas and definitions were clarified in my massage therapy education.

-### Media

--Photos: credits go to open licesnsed Adobe stock.
+-Photos: credits go to open licesnsed Adobe stock. https://stock.adobe.com/ -The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/ -Help and comradary is super important and I'd like to Credit Lauren Nicole and Mats Simonsson for inspiration and encouragement!

-the process!
+-My mentor Akshat Garg for the valuable inforamtion needed.
+-W3 schools for helping answering question
+-Stack overflow but not very much.S